chaostoolkit/chaostoolkit-documentation/sources/drivers/gce.md

 If `wait_until_complete` is set to `True` (the default), the function will block until the node pool is deleted.
-Otherwise, will return immediatly with the operation information.
+Otherwise, will return immediately with the operation information.

 See: https://cloud.google.com/kubernetes-engine/docs/reference/rest/v1/projects.zones.clusters.nodePools/create